-- A problem in building hierarchical views when making selections using resindex, chindex, and segindex keywords is fixed. - A problem in Chain and Residue selection strings that would emerge when a HierView is build using a selection is fixed. - A problem with copying AtomGroup instances whose coordinates are not set is fixed. - AtomGroup fragment detection algorithm is rewritten to avoid the problem of reaching maximum recursion depth for large molecules with the old recursive algorithm. - A problem with picking central atom of AtomGroup instances in pickCentral() function is fixed. - A problem in Select class that caused exceptions when evaluating complex macro definitions is fixed.

-• Fixed a problem in handling multiple trajectory files.
+- A problem in building hierarchical views when making selections using resindex, chindex, and segindex keywords is fixed. - A problem in Chain and Residue selection strings that would emerge when a HierView is build using a selection is fixed. - A problem with copying AtomGroup instances whose coordinates are not set is fixed. - AtomGroup fragment detection algorithm is rewritten to avoid the problem of reaching maximum recursion depth for large molecules with the old recursive algorithm. - A problem with picking central atom of AtomGroup instances in pickCentral() function is fixed. - A problem in Select class that caused exceptions when evaluating complex macro definitions is fixed. - Fixed a problem in handling multiple trajectory files.
 The problem would emerge when a file was added (addFile()) to a Trajectory after atoms were set (setAtoms()).
 Newly added file would not be associated with the atoms and coordinates parsed from this file would not be set for the AtomGroup instance.

-5.10.4 1.0.1 (Apr 6, 2012)
+5.11.4 1.0.1 (Apr 6, 2012)

 - ProDy can be configured to automatically check for updates on a regular basis, see checkUpdates () and confProDy () functions for details. - alignPDBEnsemble() function is implemented to align PDB files using transformations calculated in ensemble analysis.
-See usage example in Homologous Proteins88 example. - PDBConformation.getTransformation() is implemented to return the transformation that was used to superpose conformation onto reference coordinates.
+See usage example in Homologous Proteins example. - PDBConformation.getTransformation() is implemented to return the transformation that was used to superpose conformation onto reference coordinates.
 This transformation can be used to superpose the original PDB file onto the reference PDB file. - Amino acid sequences with regular expressions can be used to make atom selections, e.g. 'sequence "C..C"'.
-See Atom Selections (page 34) for usage details. - calcCrossProjection() function is implemented.
+See Atom Selections (page 33) for usage details. - calcCrossProjection() function is implemented.

 - Select class raises a SelectionError when potential typos are detected in a selection string, e.g. 'chain AB' is a grammatically correct selection string that will return None since no atoms have chain identifier 'AB'.
-In such cases, an exception noting that values exceed maximum number of characters is raised. - prody align command accepts percent sequence identity and overlap parameters used when matching chains from given multiple structures. - When using prody align command to align multiple structure, all models in NMR structures are aligned onto the reference structure. - prody catded command accepts --align SELSTR argument that can be used to align frames when concatenating files. - showProjection() and showCrossProjection() functions are improved to evaluate list of markers, color, labels, and texts.
-See usage example in Plotting89. - Trajectory instances can be used for calculating and plotting projections using calcProjection(), showProjection(), calcCrossProjection(), and showCrossProjection() functions.
+In such cases, an exception noting that values exceed maximum number of characters is raised. - prody align command accepts percent sequence identity and overlap parameters used when matching chains from given multiple structures. - When using prody align command to align multiple structure, all models in NMR structures are aligned onto the reference structure. - prody catdcd command accepts --align SELSTR argument that can be used to align frames when concatenating files. - showProjection() and showCrossProjection() functions are improved to evaluate list of markers, color, labels, and texts.
+See usage example in Plotting.